 Many coffee lovers feel passionate about espresso.
 Perhaps you’ve fallen in love with the idea of having an espresso machine in your own home, or perhaps you’ve already been trying your hand on a simple beginner machine and are considering an upgrade now that you’ve developed those barista skills.
 Maybe you just want to add more options and control to your coffee-creating ritual.
 Simply deciding to begin this quest has likely brought about the child-like excitement of getting a new toy!

 Now you have to dive deep into the world of espresso machines.
 We’ve come to help because we’re coffee lovers too, always looking out for an exciting find.
-If you crave more out of your maker or want to pick out your very first one, we’ve put together a list of reviews of our top 10 espresso machine picks that cost less than $1,000.
+If you crave more out of your machine or want to pick out your very first one, we’ve put together a list of reviews of our top 10 espresso machine picks that cost less than $1,000.

 A Quick Summary of our Favorites for 2021: